 - 1 package (12 ounces) white mushrooms, sliced

 - Salt and pepper to taste

-Add beef broth and scrap up any brown bits on the bottom of the pot.
+- Add beef broth and scrape up any browned bits on the bottom of the pot.

-Add browned beef and any accumulated juices.
-Select High Pressure.
-Set timer for 18 minutes.
+- Add browned beef and any accumulated juices.
+Select High Pressure and 18 minutes cook time.

-When beep sounds turn pressure cooker off and let the pressure release naturally for 10 minutes.
-After 10 minutes use a quick pressure release to release any remaining pressure.
-When valve drops carefully remove the lid.
+- When the cook time ends, turn pressure cooker off and allow the pressure to release naturally for 10 minutes.
+After 10 minutes, use a quick pressure release to release any remaining pressure.
+When the valve drops, carefully remove the lid.